yegor256/blog/_drafts/_ui.md

 **Bold, Italic, Underscore, and All Caps**.
 It's simple---don't use them.
 Never.
 Well,
 [as little as possible](https://practicaltypography.com/bold-or-italic.html).
-You definitely don't use them in order to make a visual element more visible.
+You definitely shouldn't use them in order to make a visual element more visible.
 You've got fonts for that.
 If you want your caption to catch the eye, make the font larger.
 But don't use italic, bold, or, God forbid, all caps.
 I use them sometimes, very rarely, but only in order to